-The quantization of the Hall conductance on a torus geometry, that means that periodic boundary conditions are imposed on the two dimensional sample, is determined by a topological invariant called Chern number.
-This has been showed for the first time in the ref. \cite{Thouless:1982}, the relation has then been made explicit in the ref. \cite{Kohmoto:1985} by Kohmoto.
-Also previous suggestions were provided in the references \cite{Avron:1983} and \cite{Simon:1983}.
-Countless mathematical books describe the tools of differential geometry needed to understand how the concept of Chern invariant is used in the literature cited above, two possible references are \cite{DeWitt_Morette_1} and \cite{Dubrovin_1}.
+The quantization of the Hall conductance on a torus geometry, meaning that periodic boundary conditions are imposed on a two dimensional rectangular sample, is determined by a topological invariant called Chern number.
+This has been showed for the first time in the work of Thouless {\it et al.} \cite{Thouless:1982}, the emergence of the Chern number has then been made explicit by Kohmoto in \cite{Kohmoto:1985}.
+Also early contributions have been made in \cite{Avron:1983} and \cite{Simon:1983}.

-Hastings and Loring in a set of articles \cite{Loring_Hastings:2010} \cite{Hastings_Loring:2010} \cite{Hastings_Loring:2011} used several theoretical tools including non commutative topology, C* algebras and K-theory to rigorously search for the topological invariants of the ten Altland and Zirnbauer symmetry classes \cite{Altland_Zirnbauer:1997} in a way that would be also relevant for numerical computations.
+Hastings and Loring in a set of articles \cite{Loring_Hastings:2010,Hastings_Loring:2010,Hastings_Loring:2011} used mathematical tools including non commutative topology, C*-algebras and K-theory to rigorously search for the topological invariants of the ten Altland and Zirnbauer symmetry classes \cite{Altland_Zirnbauer:1997} in a way that is also relevant for numerical computations.
 The program of classification of topological invariants of Fermi systems according to their symmetries and dimensionality started with the works of Qi {\it et al.} \cite{Qi_Zhang:2008}, Kitaev \cite{Kitaev:2009} and Ryu {\it et al.} \cite{Ryu:2010}.